Learn how to maximize your black raspberry harvest through proper training and pruning of black raspberries.

 • berries will be smaller.

-• bushes will look wild and lose their advantage as a beautiful landscape planting.
+• plants will look wild and lose their advantage as a beautiful landscape planting.

 • plants will take up more space.